 Life and Work of Erich Neumann: On the Side of the Inner Voice is the first book to discuss Erich Neumann’s life, work and relationship with C.G.
 Jung.
-Neumann (1905–1960) is considered Jung’s most important student, and in this deeply personal and unique volume Angelica Löwe casts his comprehensive work in completely new light.
+Neumann (1905–1960) is considered Jung’s most important student, and in this deeply personal and unique volume, Angelica Löwe casts Neumann's comprehensive work in a completely new light.

-Based on conversations with Neumann’s children, Rahel Löwenstein-Neumann and Professor Micha Neumann, Löwe explores Neumann’s childhood and adolescent years in Part One, including how he met his wife and muse Julie Blumenfeld.
-In Part Two the book traces their life and work in Tel Aviv, where they moved in the early 1930s amid growing anti-Jewish tensions in Hitler’s Germany.
-Finally, in Part Three, Löwe analyses Neumann’s most famous works.
+Based on conversations with Neumann’s children, Rali Loewenthal-Neumann and Professor Micha Neumann, Löwe explores Neumann’s childhood and adolescent years in Part I, including how he met his wife and muse Julie Blumenfeld.
+In Part II the book traces their life and work in Tel Aviv, where they moved in the early 1930s amid growing anti-Jewish tensions in Hitler’s Germany.
+Finally, in Part III, Löwe analyses Neumann’s most famous works.

 This is the first book-length discussion of the existential questions motivating Neumann’s work, as well as the socio-historical circumstances pertaining to the problem of Jewish identity formation against rising anti-Semitism in the early 20th century.
 It will be essential reading for Jungian analysts and analytical psychologists in practice and in training, as well as scholars of Jungian and post-Jungian studies and Jewish studies.

-'Löwe’s psychological and historical insights are remarkable.
+"Löwe’s psychological and historical insights are remarkable.
 I learned a great deal about Jung and Neumann — and Palestine — from what she has researched.
 It made me rethink many things.
 I found her compassion as valuable as her scholarship.
-And the contemporary resonances shone through.' - Andrew Samuels, Former Professor of Analytical Psychology, University of Essex
+And the contemporary resonances shone through." - Andrew Samuels, Jungian analyst, Professor emeritus, University of Essex

-'An excellent biography!' - Paul Mendes-Flohr, Prof. em., University of Chicago, Divinity School
+"An excellent biography!" - Paul Mendes-Flohr, Professor emeritus, University of Chicago, Divinity School

-'Angelica Löwe masterfully strings the scattered pearls of Neumann’s life and thought on a well organised biographical chain.
+"Angelica Löwe masterfully strings the scattered pearls of Neumann’s life and thought on a well organised biographical chain.
 Between 1925 and 1956, Neumann lived in Berlin, Erlangen, Heidelberg, Zurich, Tel Aviv, Jerusalem and Ascona.
 During this period, he developed an important variant of depth psychology, mainly by shedding unprecedented light on the feminine in his famous The Great Mother.
-Löwe paints an impressively coherent and detailed picture of Neumann’s intellectual struggle for Jewish identity — beginning with his partly unpublished early work and correspondence, and ending with insightful interpretations of his classical works.' - Prof. Dr. Dr. h.c.
-Manfred Oeming, University of Heidelberg
+Löwe paints an impressively coherent and detailed picture of Neumann’s intellectual struggle for Jewish identity — beginning with his partly unpublished early work and correspondence, and ending with insightful interpretations of his classical works." - Manfred Oeming, Professor of Old Testament Theology, University of Heidelberg